navinlabcode/tnbc-chemo/analysis/TME.md

 # Identifying cell states of the TME cell types

-This vigenette shows how we perform clustering and annotations on the TME cell types to identify the cell states.
-For discoverry, we primarily use 2 approaches:
+This vignette shows how we perform clustering and annotations on the TME cell types to identify the cell states.
+For discovery, we primarily use 2 approaches:

-- Levaraging the scRNA-seq data of the Human Normal Breast Atlas (HBCA, [PMID: 37380767](https://pubmed.ncbi.nlm.nih.gov/37380767/)) as the reference.
+- Leveraging the scRNA-seq data of the Human Normal Breast Atlas (HBCA, [PMID: 37380767](https://pubmed.ncbi.nlm.nih.gov/37380767/)) as the reference.
-- Unbiased clustering of our own data: using the clustree package and performing DEGs to investigate if under-/over- clustering.
+- Unbiased clustering of our own data: using the [clustree](https://github.com/lazappi/clustree) package and performing DEGs to investigate if under-/over- clustering.
 If the resulting subclusters share too many DEGs or cannot detect DEGs, it indicates over-clustering.

-For validation, we use the Xenium as described in another vigenette [here](https://github.com/navinlabcode/tnbc-chemo/blob/main/analysis/xenium.cellstate.md).
+For validation, we use the Xenium as described in another vignette [here](https://github.com/navinlabcode/tnbc-chemo/blob/main/analysis/xenium.cellstate.md).

 **Related figures**: